 Alternatives were developed for consideration based on the need for action and issues using the WS Decision model (Slate et al. 1992).
 The alternatives will receive detailed environmental impacts analysis in Chapter 3 (Environmental Consequences).
 Chapter 2 also discusses alternatives considered but not analyzed in detail, with rationale.
-The following alternatives were developed to meet the need for action and address the identified issues associated with managing damage caused by mammals in Illinois:
+The following alternatives were developed to meet the need for action and address the identified issues associated with MDM: